 - How to Manage Employee Time Off

-According to the new EEOC law, private employers must separate employee personnel files from their private medical files.
+According to the vaccine mandate, private employers must separate employee personnel files from their private medical files.
 While employers can ask for vaccine documentation from their employees, please note that medical information must be kept confidential.

 Employees who abstain from the vaccine for approved medical or religious reasons should be guaranteed confidentiality in the workplace.
 For these employees, accommodation must be provided and they must be protected from discrimination.

-Under the new law, employers may also require covid-19 vaccines before onboarding new employees.
-Recruiters are legally prohibited from asking about medical information during interviews and job applications.
+Under the new law, employers should require covid-19 vaccines before onboarding new employees.
+Regulations prohibit recruiters from asking about medical information during interviews and job applications.
 However, they can offer employment contracts with the condition that new hires show proof of inoculation.

 HIPAA violations in the workplace should also be considered when discussing employee medical information.
 Human resource managers should be cognizant of these laws and determine the best way to manage HR records and employee files.

-However, many companies are not required by law to follow the same restrictions as those who are “HIPPA covered entities”.
-Check to see if your company is a “HIPPA covered entity” and if your company should avoid non-HIPPA compliant software.
+However, laws require many companies to follow the same restrictions as “HIPAA covered entities”.
+Check to see if your company is a “HIPAA covered entity” and if your company should avoid non-HIPAA compliant software.